askmike/gemini-exchange-coffee-api/readme.md

-This is a node.js wrapper for gemini cryptocurrency exchange, based on https://github.com/gferrin/bitfinex.git [API]https://docs.gemini.com/
+This is a node js api for the gemini exchange, a fork of a fork :-) .
+Viewable here https://github.com/KevTheRev13/gemini-exchange-coffee-api

 ### Install

-`npm install gemini-exchange-api`
+`npm install gemini-exchange-coffee-api`

 ### Example